Members News

 Jan Cheney 0400 889 705

-Olive Lane Café in the North Balwyn Village Shopping Centre in Doncaster Road.
+Village Shopping Centre in Doncaster Road.

-You can contact me by text (0400 889 705) or email (jancheney@bigpond.com)to let me know of your attendance.
+You can contact me by text or email jancheney@bigpond.com to let me know of your attendance.

+You’ll be made most welcome to this regular, informal get-together.
 We look forward to you joining us then.

 Presidents Message

-President Pat Davies’ Inaugural Address:
+President Pat Davies’ Address:

 Pat Davies: 0409 565 106 - email: patriciadavies21@gmail.com